AngelineYesudas/Placement-Data-Visualization/README.md

 # Placement-Data-Visualization
-Creative visualization &amp; insights on the Placement Data using Tableau
+Creative visualization &amp; informative insights on the Placement Data using Tableau